 The EES should document the project's design development process including the alternatives considered and the rationale for selecting the preferred project design.
-The EES should also present alternatives considered during refinement of the project design and construction method to the proposal presented in the EES where relevant to the project's objectives.
+The EES should also present alternatives considered during refinement of the project design and construction method.
 The discussion of relevant alternatives should include: